dfox/graybox-testing.org/specifications/index.md

 ads: false
 ---

-In order to know what to test, you first need to know what the application is supposed to do.
-The easiest way to do that is to write a functional specification for each feature.
-In order for the specification to be useful both as a basis for an automated test and also as a script for a human quality assurance person, we've chosen a simple format that serves both purposes.
+In order to know what to test, there must first be a description of what the application is supposed to do.
+The easiest way to do that is with a functional specification that describes each feature.
+In order for the specification to be useful as a basis for an automated test and as a script for a human quality assurance person, we've chosen a simple format that serves both purposes.

 ## Design by Contract